Breakout-X/web-breakout/rules/TERMS OF USE.md

     a.
 Cookie Policy

-        By using this site, you agree to having our cookies on you for purposes involving
+        By using this site, you agree to having our cookies on you for purposes involving performance, service, and data.
+        You can block performance and data cookies without having to go icognito, but data cookies being blocked can impact your user and project data.

     b.
 Project Policy

     c.
 Cloud Script policy